DevBrunoRafael/DevBrunoRafael/README.md

 ##  :gear: Technologies

-### Languages and frameworks that I have been studying and using in my projects:
+### some of the technologies that I have already used in the implementation of my projects:
 <br>